 Not long after we decided to start a blog here at Qamber Kids, we thought it would be fun to interview our #IllustratorTeam.
 We are very grateful to have such a fantastic team of artists at our disposal and wanted to share some of that awesomeness with you.

-This week we are excited to introduce Illustrator Danielle Styles.
+Today, we are excited to introduce Illustrator Danielle Styles.
 Danielle, a freelance illustrator from the suburbs of Detroit, completed her Bachelors of Fine Arts at the College for Creative Studies in Detroit, majoring in Illustration.
 She has skills for digital and traditional painting, as well as for fused glass.
 Today, Danielle shares a little about her process and passions behind her art.

 QK: Danielle, thank you for taking the time to share with us today.
 To begin, can you tell us about your journey into illustrating what led you to pursue your passion?